ungoogled-software/ungoogled-chromium/docs/flags.md

   `--disable-sharing-hub` | Disables the sharing hub button.
   `--enable-incognito-themes` | Allows themes to change the appearance of Incognito windows.
   `--hide-extensions-menu` | Hides the extensions container.
 This includes the puzzle piece icon as well as any pinned extensions.
   `--hide-fullscreen-exit-ui` | Hides the "X" that appears when the mouse cursor is moved towards the top of the window in fullscreen mode.
+Additionally, this hides the "Press F11 to exit full screen" popup.
   `--hide-sidepanel-button` | Hides the SidePanel Button.
   `--hide-tab-close-buttons` | Hides the close buttons on tabs.
   `--remove-grab-handle` | Removes the reserved empty space in the tabstrip for moving the window.